Eligibility for the Exam

 Candidates will receive their results in postal mail approximately 4 weeks after you sit for the exam.

-Successful candidates will be granted the designation BCPA (Board Certified Patient Advocate), and will receive a certificate, instructions for use of the designation, and recertification requirements.
+Successful candidates will be granted the designation BCPA (Board Certified Patient Advocate).
+They will receive a letter with their results within four weeks of the last exam date in each exam period.
+Shortly thereafter, they will receive instructions for use of the designation, and recertification requirements.
+Within four weeks of receiving their results, they will receive their certificates in postal mail.

 If you have a question about registration, please contact the testing company, PTC, directly at 212-356-0660 or by email at: firstname.lastname@example.org.
 We, PACB, cannot help you with those questions.